2019 Ridgecrest earthquakes: July 4 foreshock

 Structural damage and two building fires—one of which destroyed half of a home—occurred in Ridgecrest.
 One mobile home was knocked off its foundation and deemed uninhabitable.
 Around 20 injuries were reported, primarily from shattered glass and falling debris.
 Some gas lines broke, prompting utility companies to shut off service.
 Businesses experienced product loss, with goods falling off shelves.
 Emergency personnel responded to nearly two dozen incidents in the city and opened two shelters.
 Fifteen patients at Ridgecrest Regional Hospital and residents in several apartment buildings were evacuated.
 Approximately 6,900 customers lost power near the epicenter: 6,000 in Ridgecrest and 900 in Searles Valley.
 A 4 in wide crack occurred along State Route 178 near Searles Valley and debris covered part of U.S. Route 395.
 In Trona, several buildings sustained damage, water and gas lines broke, and power lines fell.
 Rockslides covered multiple roads around the community, blocking off mountain roads, including the section of State Route 178 that connects Bakersfield with Lake Isabella.
 In Los Angeles proper, power outages affected the Fashion District and Granada Hills.

-One person died in Pahrump, Nevada, when a lifted Jeep he was working under collapsed.
+One person died in Pahrump, Nevada, over 150 miles away from the epicenter, when a Jeep supported by jackstands he was working under fell upon him.

 July 5 mainshock

 Several fires broke out and five injuries were reported after the mainshock hit, most of them in Ridgecrest and Trona.
 3,000 people were left without power in Ridgecrest and the rest of Kern County.
 In Trona, severe damage was reported, with houses knocked off their foundations and numerous gas leaks.
 Roughly 50 homes were damaged in the town.
 Multiple rockslides also occurred, making all roads to the city impassable.
 Water was also in high demand.
-CalTrans once again closed State Route 178 after new cracks and rockslides had occurred.
+Caltrans once again closed State Route 178 after new cracks and rockslides had occurred.

 Overall damage is estimated in excess of $5.3 billion.